kilpkonn/msc-thesis/main.typ

 Agsy uses problem collections (`PrbColl`) to model the subproblems that need to be all solved individually for the "top-level" problem to be solved.
 Solution collections (`SolColl`) are used to keep track of solutions for particular problem collection.
-Solution collection has a solution for each of the problems in a corresponding problem collection.
+A solution collection has a solution for each of the problems in a corresponding problem collection.

 The intuition for the tool is following:
 1. Given a problem we create set of possible subproblem collections out of which we need to solve one as show in @agsy_transformation_branches.
 2. We attempt to solve all the subproblem collections by recursively solving all the problems in collection
 3. If we manage to solve all the problems in collection we use it as a possible solution, otherwise we discard it as a dead end.

-The algorithm itself is based around DFS and consists of two subfunctions.
+The algorithm itself is based around depth first search (DFS) and consists of two subfunctions.
-Function $"search": "problem" -> ["solution"]$ is the main entry point that attempts to find a set of solutions for a problem.
+Function `search: Problem -> Maybe [Solution]` is the main entry point that attempts to find a set of solutions for a problem.
-The function internally makes use of another function $"searchColl": "PrbColl" -> ["SolColl"]$ that attempts to find set of solution collections for a problem collection.
+The function internally makes use of another function `searchColl: PrbColl -> Maybe [SolColl]` that attempts to find set of solution collections for a problem collection.
 The pseudocode for the `search` and `searchColl` functions can be seen in @agsy-snippet.

-We model Problem collection as a list of subproblems together with a _refinement_ that produces those problems.
+We model Problem collections as a list of subproblems together with a _refinement_ that produces those problems.
-Refinement is a recipe to transform the problem so that we get zero or more subproblems out for the input problem.
+A refinement is a recipe to transform the problem into zero or more subproblems.
-For example problem of finding a pair `(Bool, Int)` can be refined to two subproblems of finding `Bool` and finding `Int`.
+For example, finding a pair `(Bool, Int)` can be refined to two subproblems of finding `Bool` and finding `Int`.
 In case we refine the problem without creating any new subproblems then we can call the problem solved.
 Otherwise, all the subproblems need to be solved for the solution to hold.
-Refinement is stored so that on a successful solution we would know how to construct the solution term from the solution collection.
+The refinement is stored so that on a successful solution we would know how to construct the solution term from the solution collection.

 The `search` algorithm starts by refining the problem into new problem collections.
 Refining is done by tactics that are essentially just a way of organizing possible refinements.
 An example tactic that attempts to solve the problem by filling it with locals in scope can be seen in @agsy-example-tactic.
 // The example in the @agsy_transformation_branches contains three possible kinds if refinements for the problem: 1) Replace it with local (no new subproblems), 2) Replace it with function and create new subproblems for every argument, 3) Replace problem with a type constructor and create subproblem for all fields required by constructor.
 Once we have the solution collections we attempt to solve them via the `searchColl` function.
-Problem collections where we can't solve all the problems cannot be turned into solution collections as there is way to build well-formed term with problems remaining in it.
+Problem collections where we can't solve all the problems cannot be turned into solution collections as there is no way to build well-formed term with problems remaining in it.
 As we only care about cases where we can fully solve the problem we discard them.
 For the successful solution collections we substitute the refinements we took into the problem to get back solution.
 As the solution is a well-formed term with no remaining subproblems we return it.
-In case there are no problem collections to solve we can call the problem to be trivially solved.
+In case there are no more problem collections to solve, the problem can be trivially solved.
 This acts as a "base case" for the algorithm.
 In case there are problem collections, but we cannot solve any of them then we cannot solve the problem, so we return nothing instead of solution.

+#todo-philipp[Suggestion for reformulation:
+  - In case refining does not create any new problem collections, base case is reached: the problem is trivally solved
+  - When there's new problem collections, either
+    - no solutions at all: unsolvable problem, give up
+    - any solution: return them
+]

 #figure(
 sourcecode()[```hs